 - Starting out?
-See Chris Guillebeau’s Travel Hacking for Beginners, along with this free 37-page PDF.
-Another option: Intro to Travel Hacking from Globetrotting Teacher
+See Chris Guillebeau’s Travel Hacking for Beginners or Nomadic Matt’s Ultimate Guide to Travel Hacking.

 - Skype: Being on the road for over three years means that I’ve had no SIM card and no home base.
 As a result, Skype has been a savior – it allows me to use WiFi to reach my friends, I can forward its services to a local number, and I’ve added SkypeOut credit for those family members (*cough* dad *cough*) who refuse to get an account themselves.